Kshitij-Ambilduke/ScoreBasedGenerativeModels/readme.md

 # Score based generative modeling

+## Paper
+You can check our report [here](https://github.com/Kshitij-Ambilduke/ScoreBasedGenerativeModels/tree/main/docs).

 ## Dependency installation
 You can either create a new conda environment using the provided environment.yml file, or install the required packages in an existing environment.